StellahMbao/simple_shell/README.md

 </p>

 <p align="center">
-This project is an implementation of the shell created as a Milestone Project for the C code at **ALX Africa Software Engineering**. </br>
+This project is an implementation of the shell created as a Milestone Project for the C code at ALX Africa Software Engineering. </br>
 The gates of shell is a project in the first trimester, that helps student to understand the advanced concepts behind the shell program include process, system call, bit manipulation, file managment, error handling ... </br>
 Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh). </br>